ValentinFrancois/python-gitlab-submodule/README.md

 - `self_managed_gitlab_host`: (optional) if some submodules are hosted on a self-managed GitLab instance, you should pass its url here otherwise it may be impossible to know from the URL that it's a GitLab project.
-- `get_latest_commit_possible_if_not_found`: (optional) in some rare cases, there won't be any `Subproject commit ...` info in the diff of the last commit that updated the submodules.
-Set this option to `True` if you want to get instead the most recent commit in the subproject that is anterior to the commit that updated the submodules of the project.
-If your goal is to check that your submodules are up-to-date, you might want to use this.
-- `get_latest_commit_possible_ref`: (optional) in case you set `get_latest_commit_possible_if_not_found` to `True`, you can specify a ref for the subproject (for instance your submodule could point to a different branch than the main one).
-By default, the main branch of the subproject will be used.

 Returns: Generator of `Subproject` objects